EpicFailv2/open-source-repo/README.md

 # open-source-repo
-Repo for Open Source laboratory works
+Initialy a repository for hosting laboratory works of "Open Source Software for Science, Business and Management", but currently it hosts all my works for the second semester of my masters studies.